 Jobcentre Plus help those who are unemployed and those who have been unemployed for long periods of time and want to get back into work.
 They provide support and advice on which job search engines to use and how to build a CV as well as offering IT and English Language training courses to improve your skillset.
 The government's National Career Service may be a good alternative here.

 The Citizen's Advice Bureau also offer sound advice on all matters relating to employment, including how to find work.
-They will also be able to point you in the right direction regarding government employment schemes such as the Work Programme and the Access to Work scheme (if you suffer from a disability).
+They will also be able to point you in the right direction when it comes to government employment schemes such as the Work Programme and the Access to Work scheme (if you suffer from a disability).
 And if, for whatever reason, you're deemed unfit for work, you will be able to apply for Employment and Support Allowance (ESA).

 Recruitment agencies are also useful in helping you find work, whether it's temporary, permanent, full-time or part-time.
 They act as the middle man between you and a potential employer, matching you up with a suitable job based on your skills and experience for which you'd then apply (if you'd like to) with a CV and covering letter.
 Employment agencies are free to join and are legally prevented from charging you for their services.
 It is, however, worth joining an agency alongside conducting your own independent job search as not all jobs will be available through your chosen recruitment agency.